 All day, every day you get to hear the sing songy voices, chirpy voices, sweet voices, whining voices, barking voices, and grunting voices of your children: depends on the age, stage and mood.
 But there’s always voices.

 You went into this homeschool thing because you love these voices.
-You love hearing their made-up stories, their nighttime dream recounting, their Lego plans, their Barbie’s tales, their frustrations with friends, their plans for the future.
+You love hearing their made-up stories, their nighttime dream recounting, their Lego plans, their Barbie’s tales, their frustrations with friends, and their plans for the future.
 You want to hear their voices.

-But you need a little quiet.
+But sometime you need a little quiet too.